yyu-k/udemy_seoblog/README.md

 2. Using the winston module for logging instead of console.log
 3. Moved some constants to a general CONSTANTS.js file in root
 4. Changed shortid to nanoid
 5. When error is caught, the e.message should be returned instead of the Error object.
-More generally changes were made to error handling to simplify the processing of the error message.
+More generally changes were made to error handling to simplify the processing of the error message / display more details to the front end